10 reasons why our family are living in Bali

 Hello friends!
 We are LIVING IN BALI!

 We are pretty ecstatic.
 We just moved to the beautiful island of Bali and have got visas that allow us to live here for six months.
-We spent October and November of 2017 here (check out our blog posts from that trip here) and after visiting Thailand and Sri Lanka for two months each, decided to come back to settle in Bali for now.
+We spent October and November of 2017 here and after visiting Thailand and Sri Lanka for two months each, decided to come back to settle in Bali for now.

 This wasn’t our original plan.
 Initially when we left the UK last year we vaguely imagined spending a month or two in around 8-10 Asian countries for our first year, and then possibly heading over to South America for our second year of full time travel.